segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/ios-faqs.md

 ## Should I include each service's SDK alongside Segment?

-No, don't include an SDK manually for a service we support.
-That will cause symbol conflicts/namespace collisions.
-Sometimes it can even fail silently :( So make sure you remove the old Google Analytics or Mixpanel SDK when you install Segment's SDK.
+No. Don't include destination native-SDKs manually for a service Segment supports.
+In fact, you should remove old SDKs when you install the Segment SDK.
+Keeping the duplicate native SDK can cause symbol conflicts and namespace collisions, and sometimes even fail silently.

 ## How does the SDK queue API calls?

-Our SDK queues API calls so that we don't use up your user's battery life by making a network request for each event tracked.
+The Segment SDK queues API calls rather than making a network request for each event tracked, to help improve the user's battery life.

-Here's how queuing works for server-side destinations: When you make an API call (e.g. `-track:`) that call is added to the queue.
-The SDK sends the events to the server in batches (by default, the batch size is `100`).
-The batches are then sent either when there are 20 or more events in the queue, on a scheduled timer every 30 seconds, or when the app goes to the background.
-To limit memory and disk usage, we only queue upto 1000 events.
+For server-side destinations, when you make an API call (Track, Page, etc.) the Segment SDK adds that call to the queue, and sends the events to the Segment servers in batches (by default, the batch size is `100`).

+Batches are sent either:
+- when there are 20 or more events in the queue
+- on a scheduled timer every 30 seconds
+- when the app goes to the background

+To limit memory and disk usage, Segment only queues up to 1000 events.

-When the app is terminated we persist the queue to disk and load that data at app launch so there is no data loss.
+When the app is terminated, Segment saves the queue to disk and loads that data again at app launch so there is no data loss.

-The queue behavior may differ in packaged destinations.
+The queue behavior might differ for packaged destinations.

 ## Can I set user traits without a User ID?

 Yes!
-Just pass a `nil` value for the `userId` into your [`identify`](/docs/connections/spec/identify) call, like this:
+You can pass a `nil` value for the `userId` in an [Identify call](/docs/connections/spec/identify), like in the following example:

 {% codeexample %}
 {% codeexampletab Swift %}